 - Or you may submit some combination thereof, again, not to exceed four total.

-[Caveat: If you are thinking about submitting minimalist line art in black & white here, you might consider submitting it instead to our literary journal The Starlight SciFaiku Review, where that is the only style of art that we accept (in both JPEG and PNG file formats).
-For The Space Cadet Science Fiction Review, extraordinarily elaborate, mind-bogglingly detailed drawings providing a more complex representation of the subject are preferred.]
+[Caveat: If you would like to submit minimalist line art in black & white here, while we will welcome it, you might also consider submitting such work to our literary journal The Starlight SciFaiku Review, where that is the only style of art that we accept (in both JPEG and PNG file formats).
+For The Space Cadet Science Fiction Review, extraordinarily elaborate, mind-bogglingly detailed, color-rich drawings providing a more complex and vivid representation of the subject are preferred.]

 Artwork File Format Guidelines